-Trends come and go in cycles, and while we witnessed the transition from skeuomorphism to flat design starting a few years ago, it now seems that going 100% flat is already out.
-What designers now call “Flat Design 2.0” already began last year but keeps gaining ground: exit solid colors, say hello again to gradients and drop shadows!
-Flat-style illustrations are also added on to the mix for vibrant websites and apps with added depth, prepping the ground for micro-animations.
+Trends come and go in cycles.
+While we witnessed the transition from skeuomorphism to flat design starting a few years ago, it now seems that going 100% flat is already out.
+What designers now call “Flat Design 2.0” already began last year but keeps gaining ground.
+Exit solid colors, say hello again to gradients and drop shadows!
+Flat-style illustrations are also added on to the mix for vibrant websites and apps with added depth.
+It is also prepping the ground for micro-animations.

 Life in Technicolor